Saturday 4 June 2005

 The dialogue Nathan tries to remember from The Parting of the Ways is actually Rose responding to the Doctor’s claim that this new race of Daleks was made from dead human beings.
 Rose says, “That makes them half human,” to which the Dalek Emperor replies, “That is blasphemy.”

-Flight Through Entirety discussed Boom Town in Episode 142: Going One-on-One.
+Flight Through Entirety discussed Boom Town in Episode 142: Going One-on-One, released on Sunday 4 November 2018.

 Follow us